sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - convex optimization.markdown

 </li>
 <li>
-	only difference between centrality conditions and KKT conditions in <a href="#definition:KKT optimality conditions"></a>
+	only difference between centrality conditions and KKT conditions in <a href="#definition:KKT---optimality---conditions"></a>
 is <i>complementary $1/t$-slackness</i>
 	<ul>
 	<li>